CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 ## 🎹 Classical Piano

+My favorite style of classical piano is the waltz.

 <!-- The Mozart Effect, and exposure to classical music having a beneficial effect on mental development, is said to be a myth.
 If that were so, why then do patients with epilepsy find a decrease in epileptiform activity while listening to Mozart's K.448 and Piano Concerto No. 23 (K. 488)?
 Tempo, structure, melodic and harmonic consonance and predictability are said to be the reason.
 I realize that correlation does not always equal causation, but I prefer to believe it.
 Perhaps this is because I have a bias for the piano, having grown up admiring it. -->

 > “Music is the one incorporeal entrance into the higher world of knowledge which comprehends mankind but which mankind cannot comprehend.” &mdash; Ludwig van Beethoven